Manchester pharmacists join the frontline in COVID-19 fight

 This is the case in our pharmacy team, with support coming from academics in both community and clinical settings.
 The role of pharmacists can’t be underestimated, especially in such unprecedented times where medicines, drugs and prescriptions have perhaps never been more in demand.

-Andrew is a clinical senior lecturer on the MPharm course and programme director on the MSc in Advanced Community Pharmacy Practice.
+Andrew is a clinical senior lecturer on the MPharm course.

 Returning to clinical pharmacy